John Halcrow, Managing Director

 With the formation of Shetland Marineco Ltd in 2013, he has been increasingly involved with the commercial and legislative aspects of shipping and offshore services.

-John has worked as Chief Engineer, Marine Warranty Surveyor, Client Marine Representative and Expert Witness and is a member of the Baltic Expert Witness Association (BEWA).
+John has worked as Chief Engineer, Marine Warranty Surveyor, Client Marine Representative, Arbitrator and Expert Witness and is a member of the Baltic Expert Witness Association (BEWA).

 He is an International Marine Contractors Association (IMCA) Accredited Vessel Inspector (AVI), International Safety Management (ISM) Lead Auditor and is the Lead Examiner for the ICS Offshore Support Industry training programme.